aiven/devportal/docs/platform/howto/set-authentication-policies.rst

 With password authentication enabled, users log in with their email address and password.
 For an added layer of security, you can enforce two-factor authentication (2FA) for password logins for all users in your organization.

-When two-factor authentication is required, users will be prompted to set up 2FA using an authenticator app.
-They won't be able to access any resources in your organization until they do this.
+When two-factor authentication is required, users won't be able to access any resources in your organization until they set up 2FA.

 Third-party authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~